capacitor-community/sqlite/README.md

  - In case you get the following error when building your app in Android Studio:
-  `x files found with path 'build-data.properties'.` You can you add the following code to `app/build.gradle`:
+  `x files found with path 'build-data.properties'.` You can add the following code to `app/build.gradle`:
   ```
       packagingOptions {
           exclude 'build-data.properties'